 |400 shots per battery charge||210 shots per battery charge|

 |137 x 97 x 92 mm, 658 g||107 x 65 x 33 mm, 269 g|

 Body comparison: Panasonic G9 vs GX800

 The physical size and weight of the Panasonic G9 and the Panasonic GX800 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G9 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX800 is considerably smaller (48 percent) than the Panasonic G9.
 Moreover, the GX800 is substantially lighter (59 percent) than the G9.
 It is worth mentioning in this context that the G9 is splash and dust resistant, while the GX800 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.